rjmohankumar/Powershell/README.md

 # Powershell
-Powershell code for all automation
+Powershell code for all automation for all sort of manual works